socialdrones/iHDI2020/index.md

 </p>

 <p>
 The proceedings will be stored on the open archive <a href="https://hal.archives-ouvertes.fr/">HAL</a>, indexed by Google Scholar.
 A paper on workshop outcomes will be submitted to a relevant venue.
-Selected contributions will be invited for publication in a special issue of the <a href="https://thri.acm.org/">THRI</a> journal.
+Selected contributions will be considered for publication in a special issue of the <a href="https://thri.acm.org/">THRI</a> journal.
 </p>

 <p>
 At least one author must attend.
 Attendees must register for the workshop and at least one day of CHI 2020.
 </p>

+<p>Workshop website: <a href="https://socialdrones.github.io/ihdi2020/">socialdrones.github.io/ihdi2020/</a></p>

 <ul class="actions">
 <li><a href="https://easychair.org/conferences/?conf=ihdi2020" class="button">Submit</a></li>